Beyond the Carnot limit: work extraction via an entropy battery: Conclusion

 \section{Conclusion}

-From the perspective of information thermodynamics, an ensemble of particles with multiple, mutually independent conserved quantities exhibits an expanded entropy capacity.
+From the perspective of information thermodynamics, an ensemble of particles with multiple, mutually independent conserved quantities exhibits an enlarged entropy capacity compared to classical, energy only canonical ensembles.
 By applying unitary operations that couple these conserved quantities, this entropy capacity can be harnessed during work extraction, yielding energy efficiencies beyond the Carnot limit.
-We refer to such an ensemble as the entropy battery.
-We further justify treating spin angular momentum as an independent thermodynamic system by showing that, like energy, it obeys the laws of generalized thermodynamics, follows Bose-Einstein and Fermi-Dirac statistics, satisfies the fluctuation-dissipation and equipartition theorems (see Appendix \ref{sec: Ensemble multpliicities}), and has analogous Einstein solid and Debye models of heat capacity.
+We refer to the ensemble as being an entropy battery, with it storing entropy as it thermalizes with an external reservoir.
+We justify treating spin angular momentum as an independent thermodynamic system by showing that, like energy, spin reservoirs obey the laws of generalized thermodynamics, follow Bose-Einstein and Fermi-Dirac statistics, satisfy the fluctuation-dissipation and equipartition theorems (see Appendix \ref{sec: Ensemble multpliicities}), and have analogous Einstein solid and Debye models of heat capacity.
 We also discuss the conditions under which particles are distinguishable (Appendices \ref{sec: Distinguishable particles} and \ref{sec: Distinguishability}), concluding that distinguishable particles can exist only if they are non-interacting.
 Consequently, the apparent entropy capacity of such particles cannot be used for energetic work extraction via heat engines.
 This leads naturally to a generalization of indistinguishability in informational terms, independent of the specific conserved quantities or particles, and provides a conceptual understanding of the entropy battery as a device that transfers entropy through subsystem entanglement.